Inshushinak: Late attestations

 Inshushinak continued to be worshiped in Neo-Elamite times.
 In one of the oldest texts possible to date to this period, Shutruk-Nahhunte III (716–699 BCE) states that he reinstalled three statues representing deceased kings in the kukkunum of Inshushinak.
 These included his father Huban-mena as well as two earlier rulers from the Shutrukid dynasty, Hutelutush-Inshushinak and Šilhina-hamru-Lagamar.
 The goal of this act might have been to link his own rule with an earlier Elamite dynasty.
 The same ruler also apparently relocated a kukunnum of Inshushinak from Susa to Karintaš, possibly to be identified with Kerend-e Gharb on the road from Baghdad and Kermanshah, to protect it.
 A new temple dedicated to him was built in Susa by Hallutash-Inshushinak.
 A late administrative archive from Susa mentions the otherwise unattested phenomenon of local manifestations of Inshushinak, linked to Amperi, Halumirashi and Haran.

 Heidemarie Koch argued that Inshushinak ceased to be worshiped after the emergence of the Achaemenid state, but Wouter Henkelman points out in a more recent publication that while there is no source from Achaemenid Susa which would make it possible to evaluate whether he remained the main god of this city, based on parallels with the cults of Napirisha and Humban it is likely that he continued to be worshiped in the lowlands, and his cult might have enjoyed royal patronage.
 Yasmina Wicks notes that it is possible that Tepti-Huban-Inšušinak II, who might have reigned in the Achaemenid period as a vassal of Cyrus II, mentions Inshushinak (as well as Pinikir) in his inscriptions.
-Atta-hamiti-Inšušinak II, the last attested Neo-Elamite ruler, (Note: Likely identical with the rebel Aθamaita mentioned in the Behistun Inscription.) also invoked Inshushinak in an inscription meant to highlight his dedication to the god of Susa and to the city's population, though it has been noted he most likely reigned from elsewhere, possibly from a mountains part of modern Khuzestan.
+Atta-hamiti-Inšušinak II, the last attested Neo-Elamite ruler, (Note: Likely identical with the rebel Aθamaita mentioned in the Behistun Inscription.) also invoked Inshushinak in an inscription meant to highlight his dedication to the god of Susa and to the city's population, though he most likely reigned from elsewhere, possibly from a mountains part of modern Khuzestan.